20lives/dmote/doc/options-wrist-rest-mounts.md

 ##### Parameter `anchor`

-An alias referring to a key or similar feature that anchors the block.
+An alias referring to a feature that anchors the block.

 ##### Parameter `corner`